styluslabs/maps/README.md

 Plugins written in Javascript can add search providers, routing providers, map tile providers, and more.

 Files in `plugins/` with `.js` extension are executed at application startup.
 To reload, tap the reload button on the Plugin Console toolbar.
-Some plugins (`openroute.js` and `sentinel2.js` currently) require third-party API keys to work - follow the instructions in the plugin's js file to obtain an API key, then create a file `plugins/_secrets.js` to set `secrets = { "some_api_key": value, "another_api_key": value }`.
+Some plugins (`openroute.js` and `sentinel2.js` currently) require third-party API keys to work - follow the instructions in the plugin's js file to obtain an API key, then run, e.g, `writeSceneValue("config.secrets.sentinel2_id", "<api key>")` in the plugin console.
+Alternatively, create a file `plugins/_secrets.js` to set `secrets = { "some_api_key": value, "another_api_key": value }`.

 Currently uses Duktape, so support for features from ES2015 and later is limited.